-The mode of operation of the $\overline{\text{CS}}$ signal during a conversion.
+The mode of operation of the AD7910/AD7920 is selected by controlling the logic state of the $\overline{CS}$ signal during a conversion.
 There are two possible modes of operation, normal mode and power-down mode.
-The point at which $\overline{\text{CS}}$ is pulled high after the conversion is initiated determines whether the AD7910/AD7920 enters power-down mode.
-Similarly, if the device is already in power-down mode, $\overline{\text{CS}}$ can control whether it returns to normal operation or remains in power-down mode.
+The point at which $\overline{CS}$ is pulled high after the conversion has been initiated determines whether the AD7910/AD7920 enters power-down mode.
+Similarly, if the device is already in power-down mode, $\overline{CS}$ can control whether it returns to normal operation or remains in power-down mode.
 These modes of operation are designed to provide flexible power management options.
 These options can be chosen to optimize the power dissipation/throughput rate ratio for different application requirements.